-*Famously no frills eco-resort* Set in the sleepy town of Chacala (which means “where the shrimp are” in the native tongue) this resort is located in a secret cove only accessible by boat.
+Set in the sleepy town of Chacala (which means “where the shrimp are” in the native tongue) this resort is located in a secret cove only accessible by boat.
 There is no wifi or television and the little electricity needed is produced from solar panels.
-There ...
+There are a number of ...

-*Best of Belize* This family run lodge is a great way to experience living in a beautiful jungle habitat.
+This family-run lodge is a great way to experience living in a beautiful jungle habitat.
 Stay in one of the treehouses and laze in a hammock watching the evening fireflies dance and glow against darkened trees.
-Or what about a cabin set in the ambrosial gardens ...
+Or what about a cabin set in the ambrosial gardens where the sounds of ...

-*The return of glamour* Acapulco, Mexico, in the 1950s was a glamorous haven for rich dudes with grey-haired chests and beauties in white bikinis.
+Acapulco, Mexico, in the 1950s was a glamorous haven for rich dudes with grey-haired chests and beauties in white bikinis.
 But recently some people have said it is in decline.
 Lucky, then, that Hotel Boca Chica has arrived on the scene.
-Located in a vintage Acapulco ...
+Located in a vintage Acapulco hotel, new owners overhauled ...

-*Caribbean Sun Selections* Located in the Mexican Caribbean and achingly hip, this hotel is built around a courtyard swimming pool: the blue iris in an eye of chicness.
+Located in the Mexican Caribbean and achingly hip, this hotel is built around a courtyard swimming pool: the blue iris in an eye of chicness.
 Around the pool are the designer day beds and a Jacuzzi.
-There is a DJ playing ambient music, hopefully with gratuitous lashings ...
+There is a DJ playing ambient music, hopefully with gratuitous lashings of DJ Shadow. ...

 I have never had a bad time in a yurt.
 There’s something lovely about the gas lamps, woodburning stove to keep your group warm on the rug-strewn wooden floor.
 These things aid relaxation in a way that doesn’t require expensive treatments or over-enthusiastic massages.
 The structure is circular with the ...